Compassion for the Unseen

 "You believe because you have seen me.
 Blessed are those who believe without seeing me” (v 29).

 Our culture is in a disbelief pattern too.
-And I'm not just talking about faith: we literally don't believe something exists unless we see it firsthand or it affects us personally.
+And I'm not just talking about faith: we literally don't believe something exists unless we see it firsthand or if it affects us personally.
 Heck, no one even makes a post on facebook anymore unless it includes a picture or a video!

 But here's the thing, every person on planet earth knows injustice exists.
 So do we really need a video to motivate us to action?